justanotherdot/justanotherdot/site/posts/What_Makes_A_Good_PR.md

 ## Context matters

-Reviewers need to discuss with the author about the purpose of a set of changes and how close or far off they are from that goal, but if the reviewer is unclear about this goal, it's difficult for them to strike up an insightful discussion with the author.
+Reviewers need to discuss with the author about the purpose of a set of changes and how close or far off they are from that goal, but if the reviewer is unclear about this goal, it's difficult for them to strike up a discussion with the author.

 In the context of OSS, raising a patch directly to a project such as the Linux kernel is poor practice.
 If you want to make a change in any capacity it's best first to contact the people who own the code on public channels.
-This provides auditing and clear context for others.
-The same is true for many public platforms for hosting code: if you want to make a change it's poor form to simply lodge a PR proposing your new feature or 'fix'.
+This provides auditing and clear context for others. **Your first instinct should be to raise a PR unless it's a feature.
+If you feel uncertain about whether or not your change is warranted, it's best to raise an issue first, instead.**

 That said, raising PRs should feel natural; PRs are cheap and can be closed and their branches pruned as need be, but regardless of the cost of raising a PR,